cgarcialm/student_employment_assignment/README.md

 ## Solving the Student Employment Assignment Problem

 The Student Employment Assignment problem can be modeled as a Mixed-Integer Programming (MIP) problem.
-In a MIP problem, we have both binary (0-1) and continuous variables, and the objective is to find an optimal solution that maximizes or minimizes a given objective function while satisfying a set of constraints.
+In a MIP problem, we have both integer and continuous variables, and the objective is to find an optimal solution that maximizes or minimizes a given objective function while satisfying a set of constraints.

 The optimization problem can be solved using various optimization solvers such as OR-Tools, CPLEX, or Gurobi.
 ## Optimization Model